sociocs/sociocs-docs/integrations/bubble/plugin-c2csms.md

 ---
-label: Sociocs - "Live Chat" by Text
+label: Click to Chat by Text
-title: 'Bubble plugin :: Sociocs - "Live Chat" by Text'
+title: 'Bubble plugin :: Sociocs - Click to Chat by Text'
-order: -300
+order: -100
 ---

 ## Introduction